 All shops and catering outlets are open to all passengers.
 Passengers can take all items purchased in the departures lounge into the aircraft cabin, unless you are travelling to the USA.
 For more information, please visit www.tsa.gov.

 What to do if a Security or Immigration guard is rude at the airport?

 - Unfortunately, passengers are in a rush and security have an important job to do… often they don’t go together well.

 - It’s difficult to judge because airport security officers have to perform pat-downs, it’s part of their job.
 And often they may be ruder than your average customer service representative because they’re doing an important job and need to be authoritative.

 - However, if you have experienced unneccessary rudeness or wish to make a complaint, you can contact their complaints body

 Duty Free and Departure Lounge Purchases

-In addition to the restrictions on what is allowed in hand luggage, there are a number of items that must not be taken on board an aircraft, either as hand luggage or in the hold.
-Do not pack the following anywhere in your carry on or check in luggage:
+Here are a number of other items that must not be taken on board an aircraft or through security, either as hand luggage or in the hold.
+Please do not pack the following anywhere in your carry on or check in luggage:

 |Flammable liquids and solids||Oxidisers|